 You’ll find that some themes will fit nicely into your school year anytime, such as dinosaurs, construction, transportation, or fairy tales.

-How do you keep track of all the themes I want to teach?
+How do you keep track of all the themes You want to teach?

 With an outline, or template, of course!
-I have provided you with two options.
+I have provided them right here.
+Just click on the image to get your copy.

 You’ll notice that both templates include columns to fill in a monthly color, shape and number.
 I use this as a reference for circle time.
 I select the monthly color based on the theme and the season.
 The numbers I teach sequentially, and the shape I also teach according to the theme.
 You can choose to fill that part in at this time, or later, after you’ve read tomorrow’s post.
 (Don’t forget about the goodies coming in my BONUS POST!)